sindrigils/Botnet/README.md

 # Assignment
-(a) Done - can be found in the client-commands.cpp file (b) The wireshark trace can be found in the root, where the filename is wireshark-trace.txt (c) According to the Rubric this has been changed to "Successfully connected to an Instructor server" and here are the logs for that.
+(a) Done - can be found in the client-commands.cpp file (b) The wireshark trace can be found in the root, where the filename is wireshark-trace-final.txt (c) According to the Rubric this has been changed to "Successfully connected to an Instructor server" and here are the logs for that.
 However we have also been connected to by the Instructor server, but it's somewhere in the logs. (our server does act both as a server and a client, so we can connect to others and be connected by others.)

     [2024-10-28 17:02:57] [RECEIVED] N/A (5003): HELO,Instr_3SERVERS,Instr_3,130.208.246.249,5003;A5_300,130.208.246.249,4300;Instr_2,130.208.246.249,5002;A5_5,130.208.246.249,-1;ORACLE,130.208.246.249,5004;A5_69,130.208.246.249,4069;A5_9,130.208.246.249,4009;A5_3,130.208.246.249,4003;A5_22,130.208.246.249,4022;